10 Most Deadly Hydrocodone Abuse Side Effects

 3. Bowel Obstruction

 Hydrocodone abuse increases the risk for bowel obstruction, which is when your small or large intestine becomes partially or completely blocked.
-This blockage can prevent food and waste from passing through your intestines normally, and increases the risk for vomiting, sudden weight loss, and infection or cancer.
+This blockage can prevent food and waste from passing through your intestines normally, and increases the risk for vomiting, sudden weight loss and infection.

 4. Respiratory Problems